scala-steward/connect-rpc-scala/README.md

 *That's where this library comes in*:

-It allows exposing GRPC services, built with [ScalaPB](https://scalapb.github.io), to the clients using Connect-RPC protocol (with JSON messages), without Envoy or any other proxy, so a web service can expose both GRPC and REST APIs at the same time on two ports.
+It allows exposing GRPC services, built with [ScalaPB](https://scalapb.github.io), to the clients using Connect protocol (with JSON messages), without Envoy or any other proxy, so a web service can expose both GRPC and REST APIs at the same time on two ports.

 This simplifies overall setup: simpler CI, fewer network components, faster execution speed.